 A co-occurring condition can affect your desire for drugs or alcohol.
 For example, depression or anxiety changes the way you see life.
 You want to numb yourself.
 Therefore, you reach for drugs.

 Most importantly, the condition creates a trigger.
 Besides that, it can lead to relapse.
-That’s why therapists will treat psychiatric conditions alongside the addiction.
-It’s an excellent way of helping you toward recovery.
+That’s why therapists will treat psychiatric conditions alongside an addiction.
+A dual diagnosis treatment program is an excellent way of helping you toward recovery.

 Finding The Best Addiction Treatment